wcmc-its/ReCiter-CDK/README.md

    `aws.s3.use.dynamic.bucketName=true`
    - Under commit message, enter `Dynamic bucket generation`.
    - Click `Commit`
-   - If you dont want to use scopus(or dont have a subscription) then ddit the file and find `use.scopus.articles` and set that to false:
+   - If you dont want to use scopus(or dont have a subscription) then edit the file and find `use.scopus.articles` and set that to false:
    `use.scopus.articles=false`
    - Under commit message, enter `set scopus flag`.
    - Click `Commit`